Introduction

 Fig. 2: Full screen statistics per active student analytics

-Under the Given Reviews and Received Reviews headers, you will find the completion status of each review for each student.
+Under the Given Reviews, Received Reviews and Automated Feedback (Optional) headers, you will find the completion status of each review for each student.
 If a student has completed the module, it will display ✔ Completed instead of a percentage.

 It is also possible to export all the student data into an excel file.
 This file contains information concerning review ratings, review comments and grading.
 You can download this export by clicking on the EXPORT ANALYTICS button in the overall student progress window.